 Cal Poly’s observation nights allow visitors navigate and understand the night sky

 Tucked away within the U-shaped design of the Science building (52) is Cal Poly’s Observatory.
-Just a peek at the dome-shaped roof is an indicator of the powerful telescopes used […]
+Just a peek at the dome-shaped roof is an indicator of the powerful telescopes used to gaze at Jupiter’s Galilean moons, stellar nurseries and the billions of stars within our galaxy.
+Every Monday, Tuesday, and Wednesday from 7 to 8 […]

 Drops of Jupiter — Liberal studies senior project aims to inspire the next generation of scientists